brainhubeu/hadron/packages/hadron-security/README.md

 ```javascript
 allow(route, roles, methods)
 ```
-* `route` - string which contains URL which will be secured.
+* `route` - a string which contains URL which will be secured.
-* `roles` - string or array of strings or array of array of strings which containts role names allowed by security.
+* `roles` - string or array of strings or array of array of strings which contains role names allowed by security.
-* `methods` - optional array of strings, which contains HTTP methods allowed by security, default all methods are allowed.
+* `methods` - an optional array of strings, which contains HTTP methods allowed by security, default all methods are allowed.

 ***allow*** method, supports role hierarchy, for example you can use:
 ```javascript